arangodb/velocypack/Jason_plan.md

                 the mantissa in bytes.
 After that, same as positive long packed BCD-encoded float above.
   - 0xd8-0xef : reserved
-  - 0xf0-0xff : user defined types
+  - 0xf0-0xff : custom types

 ## Null and boolean values